keita-sa/classification-of-cancer-dataset/README.md

-# Classification Of Cancer Dataset by Logistic Regression
+# Classification of Cancer Dataset by Logistic Regression

 ## Overview